jklepsercyber/defender-detectionhistory-parser/README.md

 ![threatstatusid]()

 At the same hex offset, '0000000F0', in every DetectionHistory file, the current ThreatStatusID of the given DetectionID can be found.
 The ID has many different values which represent any user action taken on the threat, such a quarantine, remove, allow, etc. As the user takes actions, the DetectionHistory file is updated with the corresponding ThreatStatusID.
-More information is available for each ThreatStatus [on Microsoft's WMIv2 API documentation.](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/defender/msft-mpthreatdetection)
+More information is available for each ThreatStatus [on Microsoft's MSFT_MpThreatDetection class documentation.](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/defender/msft-mpthreatdetection)

 ![firsttransition](https://github.com/jklepsercyber/defender-detectionhistory-parser/blob/develop/images/magicvers_to_general.png)